danest/metorik-helper/readme.txt

 == Changelog ==
 = 1.0.5 =
 * Don't override customer source on checkout.
+* Change some Metorik URLs to customer/order/etc. pages.

 = 1.0.4 =
 * Fix bug when cart object not available and localizing Metorik's JS.